cewing/training.python_web/source/presentations/session08.rst

 * A list view that shows blog posts, most recent first.
 * An individual post view, showing a single post (a permalink).
-* An archive view that shows all posts for a year, or a month within a year.
 * A category view that shows all posts in a given category.

 .. class:: incremental